jackdewinter/pymarkdown/docs/rules/rule_md021.md

 ## Reasoning

+### Simplicity

-While all of the researched parsers treat one space character after the start hash character (`#`) and one space before the end hash character the same as many space characters, the extra characters have no purpose as it does not affect the rendering of the Atx Closed Heading element.
+While all the researched parsers treat one space character after the start hash character (`#`) and one space before the end hash character the same as multiple space characters, the extra characters have no purpose as it does not affect the rendering of the Atx Closed Heading element.